-If you are adding text or video graphics to your video, ensure that the color contrast for text meets minimum standards.
-To check contrast, use the Color Contrast Analyzer software (for images) or the WebAIM contrast checker web page (for hexadecimal color codes).
+If you are adding text or video graphics to your video, ensure the color contrast for text meets minimum standards.
+To check contrast, use the TPGi color contrast analyzer (for images) or WebAIM contrast checker (for hexadecimal color codes).

-Additionally, ensure that there is no rapidly blinking or flashing content in your video to avoid triggering seizures in individuals with photosensitive epilepsy.
+Additionally, ensure there is no rapid blinking or flashing content in your video to avoid triggering seizures in individuals with photosensitive epilepsy.

 Examples of how to convey visual content audibly in the original audio include: